There are 3 EV charging station types commonly used. Each has pros and cons when it comes to charging electric vehicles.

 Cons

-Important Note: Level 1 charging, trickle charges your battery.
-It’ll typically provide around 30 miles of charge per night for a Tesla Model 3.
-However, if you have a high-capacity Tesla battery, it may take up to 3 days to fully charge an empty battery.
+Important Note: Level 1 charging is like a slow drip for your battery.
+For example, a Tesla Model 3 can get around 30 miles of charge per night.
+But if you’ve got a high-capacity Tesla battery, it might take up to 3 days to fill up from empty.

 Level 2 charging

-This higher voltage allows for faster charging.
-But you can no longer just use a typical 120-volt outlet, like Level 1 chargers.
-Instead, you need to purchase and install a separate Level 2 charger, along with the necessary electrical infrastructure.
+These bad boys charge faster, but you can’t just plug ’em into a 120-volt outlet.
+You’ll need to buy and install a separate Level 2 charger, along with the required electrical infrastructure.

-Level 2 chargers are most commonly found in homes and around town.
-You can compare their output to a Level 1 charger below, using ChargePoint’s data.
+Level 2 chargers are common in homes and around town.
+Check out how they stack up against Level 1 chargers, using ChargePoint’s data:

 Level 1 Charging | Level 2 Charging | |